Restore us, Lord God of Armies: make your face shine on us, so that we may be saved. Psalm 80:19 (CSB)

 We should let this thought sink in and change us.

-The scars and devastation caused by human beings was not erased from God’s Word.
+The scars and devastation caused by human beings cannot be erased from God’s Word.
 It stands as an example of what happens when people turn their back on God.
 And none of it is God’s fault.

-But the Bible is also full of redemption stories from the Old Testament to the New.
-The only way you’re going to know this is if you open God’s Word.
+The Bible is also full of redemption stories from the Old Testament to the New.
+God’s moral law is changeless and true.

 Our key verse should become our prayer.